East Londonderry (Assembly constituency)

 East Londonderry is a constituency in the Northern Ireland Assembly.

 The seat was first used for a Northern Ireland-only election for the Northern Ireland Forum in 1996.
 Since 1998, it has elected members to the current Assembly.

 For Assembly elections prior to 1996, the constituency was largely part of the Londonderry constituency with a small part around Portrush coming from North Antrim constituency.
-Since 1997, it has shared boundaries with the East Londonderry UK Parliament constituency.
+Since 1997, it has usually shared boundaries with the East Londonderry UK Parliament constituency, with the exception of from 2010 to 2011, and from 2024 to 2027.

 For further details of the history and boundaries of the constituency, see East Londonderry (UK Parliament constituency).